Civil Partnerships

 Pre- and Post-Partnership Agreements

 Pre-partnership agreements (similar to prenuptial agreements) allow couples to set out how finances, property, and assets will be handled if the relationship breaks down.
-These agreements can help avoid disputes and provide peace of mind—especially where one or both partners have significant assets or children from a previous relationship.
+These agreements can help avoid disputes and give both partners certainty, particularly where one or both have significant assets or children from a previous relationship.

 Post-partnership agreements (similar to postnuptial agreements) are made after the civil partnership has been formalised.
 While not currently legally binding in England and Wales, the courts may take them into account, particularly where: